 This report is an expanded version of one published in Oregon Sierra Club's Wild Juniper Journal (Summer 2008).
-Based on federal and state government data, it includes extensive references and original charts.
+Based on federal and state government data, it includes extensive references.

 Don't Be Takin' Fluoride